 - If somebody appears to be injured or in need of help, it is your responsibility to stop and assist.
 In case of emergency call 911.

 - Children and beginning skiers have the right-of-way.
 Intermediate / advanced skier always yield the classic track to children / beginners.

-- When over taking another skier on a downhill or narrow trail, pass on the left and announce your presence by stating “On your left”.
+- Pass on the left when over taking another skier on a downhill or narrow trail, and announce your presence by stating “On your left”.

 - Ski on the right hand side of the trail.

 - Respect the classic tracks.
 Please do not skate ski, snowshoe or walk on the classic set tracks.

 - When stopped, move to the side of the trail.

 - When skiing side-by-side, please be aware of others on the trail and consider skiing single file on busy or narrow trails.